harshitrajsinha/sabdarth/README.md

 # Sabdarth - Word Meaning Finder Chrome Extension

-A Chrome extension that helps you to find meanings of English words using the Gemini AI API.
+Vibe coded a Chrome extension that helps you to find meanings of English words using the Gemini AI API.
 The extension provides a clean and intuitive interface to look up word meanings, Hindi translations, synonyms, and usage examples.

 ## Features